-There has also been a significant increase in the percentage of pregnant women immune to rubella (e.g. in New South Wales from 82% in 1971 to 96% in 1983).20 Based on a study conducted in Melbourne in 2000, it was estimated that only 2.5% of women of child-bearing age in Australia were seronegative.21 However, susceptibility was higher among certain groups of women, particularly overseas-born women (see ‘Women of child-bearing age, including post-partum women’ in 4.18.7 Recommendations below).21
+There has also been a significant increase in the percentage of pregnant women immune to rubella (e.g. in New South Wales from 82% in 1971 to 96% in 1983).20 Based on a study conducted in Melbourne in 2000, it was estimated that only 2.5% of women of child-bearing age in Australia were seronegative.21 However, susceptibility was higher among certain groups of women, particularly overseas-born women (refer to ‘Women of child-bearing age, including post-partum women’ in 4.18.7 Recommendations below).21

-Young adult males may not be immune to rubella, because they did not receive a measles-mumps-rubella (MMR) vaccine.22 The MMR vaccination program for all adolescents replaced the rubella program for girls in 1993/94.11 A serosurvey conducted in 1999 showed that only 84% of males aged 14–18 years (compared to 95% of females) and 89% of males aged 19–49 years (compared to 98% of females) were immune to rubella.22 For this reason, young adult males, as well as females, who do not have a documented history of receipt of 2 doses of MMR vaccine should be vaccinated (see 4.18.7 Recommendations below).
+Young adult males may not be immune to rubella, because they did not receive a measles-mumps-rubella (MMR) vaccine.22 The MMR vaccination program for all adolescents replaced the rubella program for girls in 1993/94.11 A serosurvey conducted in 1999 showed that only 84% of males aged 14–18 years (compared to 95% of females) and 89% of males aged 19–49 years (compared to 98% of females) were immune to rubella.22 For this reason, young adult males, as well as females, who do not have a documented history of receipt of 2 doses of MMR vaccine should be vaccinated (refer to 4.18.7 Recommendations below).
 This is both for their own protection and to prevent transmission of the infection in the community.

 Goals for the elimination of rubella and CRS have been set by a number of World Health Organization (WHO) regions, and elimination has been declared by the Pan American Health Organization.23 The WHO Western Pacific Region has set goals for increased rubella and CRS control efforts, with a number of member states yet to incorporate rubella vaccination into their routine schedule.24 As with elimination of measles, rubella and CRS elimination requires continued strengthening of immunisation and surveillance efforts, particularly identification of rubella virus genotypes to confirm the absence of an endemic strain.25

 Monovalent rubella vaccine is not available in Australia.
 Rubella vaccination is provided using either MMR or measles-mumps-rubella-varicella (MMRV) vaccines.
-Two quadrivalent combination vaccines containing live attenuated measles, mumps, rubella and varicella viruses (MMRV) are registered in Australia.
+Two combination vaccines containing live attenuated measles, mumps, rubella and varicella viruses (MMRV) are registered in Australia.

 A single dose of rubella vaccine produces an antibody response in over 95% of vaccine recipients, but antibody levels are lower than after natural infection.3,7,8 A 2nd dose aims to confer immunity in those who fail to seroconvert to the 1st dose.
 Vaccine-induced antibodies have been shown to persist for at least 16 years in the absence of endemic disease.7,8,26,27 Protection against clinical rubella appears to be long-term in those who seroconvert.3